NatureCoder/2048/README.md

 # 2048
-## Test project to use git, typescript, sass & mocha
+## Test project to use Webpack with typescript, sass & mocha

 This ia s re-make of the 2048 game using `HTML`, `Typessript` and `Sass`.